-- You will have developed an understanding of the theoretical basis of the concepts or techniques drawn from a wide range of business disciplines and in marketing in particular; - You will be able to critically assess these concepts or techniques; - You will have developed ability of incorporating the full range of multi-disciplinary approaches, as appropriate to the problem or issue being discussed.
+- You will have developed an understanding of the theoretical basis of the concepts or techniques drawn from a wide range of business disciplines and in Human Resource Management in particular. - You will be able to critically assess these concepts or techniques. - You will have developed ability in incorporating the full range of multi-disciplinary approaches as appropriate to the problem or issue being discussed.